-I’m excited to be sharing this special Vintage Airplane Birthday Party for my son’s first birthday.
+I’m excited to be sharing this special Vintage Airplane Party for my son’s first birthday.
 I had a hard time deciding on the theme for my son’s first birthday party.

 He doesn’t really have any LIKES at this point.
 But once I decided on vintage airplanes, it was full speed ahead.
 I plan on posting a tutorial or two for a few things from the party.